0xZDH/msspray/README.md

-# **msspray**
+# msspray

 > For educational, authorized and/or research purposes only.

 See the related blog post: https://k3ramas.blogspot.com/2019/04/headless-browsers-for-password-spraying.html

-This is a basic username enumeration and password spraying tool aimed at Microsoft Online authentication that renders in the DOM and requires the use of JavaScript to recognize page changes.
+Username enumeration and password spraying tool aimed at Microsoft Online authentication by rendering DOM objects through loading the page in a selenium browser.

 Currently, there is no concurrency built into the tool - it will run single-threaded.

 ## Setup

+> This tool explicitly uses Firefox in its current form.

 1. Install the Python dependencies